Balcomb History, Family Crest & Coats of Arms

 - Charles M. Balcomb, aged 60, who landed in America, in 1919

-- Charles Balcomb, aged 62, who emigrated to the United States from Eastport, Maine, in 1920
+- Charles Balcomb, aged 62, who immigrated to the United States from Eastport, Maine, in 1920

-- Frederick Balcomb, aged 31, who emigrated to the United States, in 1922
+- Frederick Balcomb, aged 31, who immigrated to the United States, in 1922

 Balcomb Settlers in Canada in the 20th Century

 - Clifford Balcomb, aged 50, who immigrated to Winnipeg, Canada, in 1916